databrickslabs/lsql/docs/dashboards.md

 | `argparse`   | ?           | lowest    |
 | Query string | ? | ? |

-#### Widget arguments
+#### SQL header arguments

-The following widget arguments are supported:
+The following arguments are supported in the SQL header:

 | Flag                | Description                                 | Type  | Optional |
 |---------------------|---------------------------------------------|-------|----------|